How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 • Share your email with the Electronic Frontier Foundation for updates on their work: If you want to support the EFF, input Y for yes.
 Otherwise, input N for no.

 • Which names would you like to activate HTTPS for: Certbot will display the domain names it can issue certificates for.
-Input the numbers corresponding to your domains or leave blank for all.
+Input the numbers corresponding to your domains or leave them blank for everyone.

 • Select the appropriate action: You will be given an option to either: